Unravelling Mathieu Moonshine: The module and its parts

 A straightforward computation (not explicitly shown in ref. \cite{Govindarajan:2009qt} but given in ref. \cite[see Appendix A]{Govindarajan:2010fu}) leads to the following result:

 where $\rho$ is the conjugacy class of $g$ and $g_\rho(\tau)$ is the $\eta$-product given by the map

-\textbf{Remarks:} \begin{enumerate} \item The $\eta$-products that appear are multiplicative i.e., they are Hecke eigenforms.
+\textbf{Remarks:} \begin{enumerate} \item There exist symmetries of the K3 sigma model that are not symplectic automorphisms.
+In particular, all other conjugacy classes of $M_{24}$ with at least four cycles, such as the cycle shape $2^{12}$ (conjugacy class 2B), arise this way\cite{Gaberdiel:2011fg}.
+The map Eq. \eqref{cycleshapemap} provides $\eta$-products for \textit{all} conjugacy classes of $M_{24}$. \item The $\eta$-products that appear are multiplicative i.e., they are Hecke eigenforms.
 They also furnish a moonshine for the group $M_{24}$\cite{Dummit:1985,Mason:1985}.
 This is the first moonshine for $M_{24}$ that we will encounter -- this has been dubbed the \textit{additive} moonshine.
 As we will later see, this is the first of an infinite set of moonshines for $M_{24}$ that imply that $V^\natural$ is an $M_{24}$-module. \item $\mathcal{B}$ is obviously an $S_{24}$-module and hence an $M_{24}$-module.
 However, $S_{24}$ is \textit{not} a symmetry of the full $D1-D5-KK-p$ system.
 For instance, the requirement that $g$ generate a symplectic automorphism needs us to choose special points in the moduli space of $K3$.
-This translates to a particular choice of the Narain lattice in the heterotic string -- as the Narain lattice does not form part of $\mathcal{B}$, we see the larger group i.e., $S_{24}$. \item The fact that $g$ has to generate a symplectic automorphism of $K3$ also forces us to restrict to conjugacy classes of $M_{24}$ that reduce to $M_{23}$ conjugacy classes.
-Other conjugacy classes appear when one considers a pair of commuting symplectic automorphisms\cite{Govindarajan:2010fu}.
+This translates to a particular choice of the Narain lattice in the heterotic string -- as the Narain lattice does not form part of $\mathcal{B}$, we see the larger group i.e., $S_{24}$. \item If $g$ has to generate a symplectic automorphism of $K3$, it forces us to restrict to conjugacy classes of $M_{24}$ that reduce to those of $M_{23}$ conjugacy.
+Other conjugacy classes also appear when one considers a pair of commuting symplectic automorphisms\cite{Govindarajan:2010fu}.
 These lead to a generalized moonshine (in the sense of Norton\cite[see appendix by Norton]{Mason:1987}) and will be discussed elsewhere. \end{enumerate}